roshinpv1/txt2sql/README.md

     > Show me the names and email addresses of customers from New York

 5.  **Run Custom Query:**
-    Provide your own natural language query as command-line arguments after the script name.
     ```bash
     python main.py "What is the total stock quantity for products in the 'Accessories' category?"
     ```